About MDText and Endotext.org

 Our single purpose is to help improve the clinical practice of endocrinology around the world through online access to information that is continuously updated.
 We target the website chapters and content to practicing endocrinologists, fellows, and trainees, and intend that it should be available to anyone around the world without cost.

 Physicians caring for their patients often need immediate access to information on disease manifestations, testing procedures, diagnostic criteria, and the very latest information on therapy.
-With a moment of leisure the physician may also wish to read in detail about the disease physiology, differential diagnosis, and genetic diagnosis, if available.
-Traditionally this material came from a printed textbook.
+With a moment of leisure, the provider may also wish to read in detail about the disease physiology, differential diagnosis, and genetic diagnosis, if available.
+Traditionally this material came from printed textbooks.
 Numerous excellent books are available, and they will continue to be cornerstones in physician education.
-But most printed texts are outdated, expensive, often unavailable, and can not be easily updated.
-Currently nearly every well-trained physician has a computer on his desk, hooked to the Internet, and increasingly he/she looks to the Web for patient care information.
-The Web is instantly available, can be accessed without charge, and can provide fully-documented, current, reliable, medical information - crucial in practice - within seconds.
-However the Web is inundated with medical information that is unreliable or biased.
-Thus if MDs are to depend on a Web-site, it must demonstrate the highest standards of integrity and reliability, by having highly respected editors and authors, independence of operation, and thorough review of all published material.
+But most printed texts are outdated, expensive, and often unavailable.
+Currently, nearly every well-trained physician has access to an internet-connected computer or device and increasingly he/she looks to the Web for patient care information.
+However, the Web is also inundated with medical information that is unreliable or biased.
+Thus, if providers are to depend on a Web-site, it must demonstrate the highest standards of integrity and reliability by having highly respected editors and authors, independence of operation, and thorough review of all published material.

 The focus of our content is on clinical disease, its diagnosis, and treatment.
 Our editors and authors are recognized authorities in their fields and all material is reviewed in detail before publication on the Web.
 Therefore, all material on our website represents the knowledge and opinions of the authors and editors and is specifically intended to be free from bias toward any commercial product.